 Chairman & CEO, Fisher House Foundation, Inc.

-Kenneth “Ken” Fisher is a business leader and philanthropist with a passion for serving those who have served our country.
-As co-managing partner of Fisher Brothers, Ken heads the third-generation leadership team of one of the country’s most successful family-owned real estate development and management companies, with a portfolio of more than 9 million square feet of commercial, residential and retail space in New York and Washington, D.C. and a market valuation of more than $8.5 billion.
+Ken Fisher is a business leader and philanthropist with an unwavering dedication to serving those who have served our country.
+As partner of Fisher Brothers, Ken presides over the daily operations, managing and leasing of one of the country’s most successful family-owned real estate development and management companies with a portfolio of more than 9 million square feet of real estate space and market valuation of more than $8.5 billion

-In 2007, Ken was appointed by the Bush Administration to the President’s Commission on Care of America’s Returning Wounded Warriors and served on several policy boards and roundtable discussions in support of former U.S. Secretary of Defense Ashton Carter, former U.S. Secretary of Defense Chuck Hagel and former U.S. Secretary of Defense, James Mattis.
-Ken is a member of the Board of Directors for the United States Army Command and General Staff College and the Board of Directors of the Business Executives for National Security (BENS).
+In 2007, Ken was appointed by the Bush Administration to the President’s Commission on Care of America’s Returning Wounded Warriors and has served on several policy boards and round tables, in support of former U.S. Secretaries of Defense Ashton Carter, Chuck Hagel, and Jim Mattis.